davemoore22/sorcery/README.md

 I'm currently implementing Inn/Temple functionality.

 Next stop after that will be items, creatures, magic and combat.
 Then there might be something playable here!
-Then, as mentioned above, a proper 3D renderer will probably be implemented.
+Then a proper 3D renderer will probably be implemented.

 Initially I am planning to remake Wizardrys 1, 2, and 3, and subsequently providing infinite procedurally-generated content like that of Diablo for example.